tytydraco/yessleep/out/Somebody_keeps_sending_me_the_same_text_every_night.md

 She turned around one more time.

-"May, I never lie and[I do not like questions.](https://www.reddit.com/r/Likeeyedid/)"
+"May, I never lie and [I do not like questions.](https://www.reddit.com/r/Likeeyedid/)"